 When a taxpayer sells long-term, appreciated property, such as stocks or real estate, she generally pays capital gains on the appreciation.
 If long-term, appreciated property funds a CGA, a portion of each payment will be taxed as long-term capital gain.
-This will reduce the income tax-free return of principal portion of the annuity payments.
+This will reduce the income tax-free return of the principal portion of the annuity payments.

 Under general tax rules, long-term capital gain is recognized in the year the property is sold.
 Capital gain is recognized only on the sale portion of the transaction and with the basis allocation previously described.
-However, with a CGA, the donor may spread the gain over life expectancy, assuming either a sole annuitant, or the donor has another individual named as a survivor annuitant.
+However, with a CGA, the donor may spread the gain over life expectancy, assuming either a sole annuitant or the donor has another individual named as a survivor annuitant.
 It’s obviously beneficial for a donor to be able to defer capital gains taxes.